 Course Time and Time Faults:

-Competitors in all levels (Novice through Excellent) will have the following Standard Course Times to accumulate points, attempt a Send Bonus and reach the designated finish obstacle:
+Competitors in all levels (Novice through Excellent) and all jump heights (4” through 24”) will have a Standard Course Time of 38 Seconds to accumulate points, attempt a Send Bonus and reach the designated finish obstacle.

 Earning Obstacle points:

 The competitor may earn up to 6 points on the 1-point jumps.
 The nine other obstacles valued 2 through 10 may only be taken one time for points, but may subsequently be used as flow obstacles if desired.
 A competitor cannot be credited with obstacle points when taking the same obstacle a second time immediately after the first time, regardless of whether any points were earned for taking the obstacle the first time.
 The only exception is that the weave poles may be immediately re-taken for points from the original entry end.
 All obstacles that can be, are bi-directional (may be taken in either direction) unless specified uni-directional by the judge.
 Maximum points available for all levels of the FAST class will be 80 points (60 obstacle points plus the 20-point send bonus.)

 At the judge’s discretion the point values or obstacle directions may change from level to level.
 Also at the judge’s discretion there may be 6 or 12 weaves in Open & Excellent.
 Novice will have only 6 weaves.